 Denys Rudyi - Fotolia

 Just a year since its introduction from Gartner, Secure Access Service Edge has become a widespread force across the enterprise networking and security industries.
-Today, nearly every major security or networking player claims to offer some sort of SASE offering, but prospective buyers must understand what SASE products can actually achieve against the vendor marketing buzz.
+Today, nearly every major security or networking player claims to offer some sort of SASE offering, but prospective buyers must understand what SASE vendors can actually achieve against the vendor marketing buzz.

 SASE architecture defines a cloud service that connects and secures all enterprise endpoints -- sites, mobile users, cloud resources and IoT devices -- across any physical network.
 The goal of a SASE system is to unify the disparate security tools and networks that together have resulted in high capital costs and complicated troubleshooting, creating holes in security infrastructure.